 CONCLUSION

 Polymyxin sulfate has a significant effect on the treatment of patients with multiple drug-resistant Gram-negative bacilli pneumonia and other infections in the lungs and is safe and reliable.
-Moreover, the administration route of low-dose intravenous injection combined with nebulization shows better therapeutic effects and lower adverse reactions, providing new ideas for clinical administration
+Moreover, the administration route of low-dose intravenous injection combined with nebulization shows better therapeutic effects and lower adverse reactions, providing new ideas for clinical administration.

 Key Words: Colistin sulfate; Extensively drug-resistant; Pneumonia; Intravenous combined with nebulization; Sepsis; Nephrotoxicity; Neurotoxicity